daveruizdesign/daveruizdesign.github.io/_portfolio/various-mobile-concepts.md

 ---
-weight: 10
+weight: 3
 type: project
-title: Something
+title: Mobile Concepts
-customer: Desk.com
+customer: Various
-year: 2015
+year: 2012-2016
 ---
 360 can manage all of your business needs, from customer support to managing leads.
 A 360° view of your customers.